robwilliams/cowtown/index.md

   </p>
   <p>   </p>
   <p>   </p>
-<p>I don't peddle  nonsense, or settle into dogmatically teaching conventional wisdom.
-I decline to be Cool or use self-promoting hype, or spout the conventional delusions of "Cool", "mojo" or "genius" to the people I help.
+<p><h3>I don't peddle  nonsense, or settle into dogmatically teaching conventional wisdom.</h3></p>
+<p>I decline to be Cool or use self-promoting hype, or spout the conventional delusions of "Cool", "mojo" or "genius" to the people I help.
 What I do is give you a unique system that lays bare the way music works on the guitar.
 </p>
 <p>  </p>
 <p>   </p>